-Staff should use this code when performing activities associated with the development of strategies to improve the coordination and delivery of medical/dental/mental health services to clients and when performing collaborative activities with other agencies and/or providers.
-This code refers to quality management activities performed by staff such as monitoring the authorization for medical services (utilization review) process, ongoing program assessment and evaluation, and the development of standards and protocols.
+SPMP should use this code when performing activities associated with the development of strategies to improve the coordination and delivery of medical/dental/mental health services to clients/students, and when performing collaborative activities with other agencies and/or providers.
+This code refers to quality management activities performed by SPMP such as monitoring the authorization for medical services (utilization review) process, ongoing program assessment and evaluation, and the development of standards and protocols.
 Include related paperwork, clerical activities or staff travel required to perform these activities.

-- Identifying gaps or duplication of medical/dental/mental services to individuals and developing strategies to improve the delivery and coordination of these services. - Developing strategies to assess or increase the capacity of medical/dental/mental health programs. - Evaluating the need for medical/dental/mental services in relation to specific populations or geographic areas. - Working with other agencies and/or providers that provide medical/dental/mental services to improve the coordination and delivery of services, to expand access to specific populations of Medicaid eligible individual's, and to increase provider participation and improve provider relations. - Working with other agencies and/or providers to improve collaboration around the early identification of medical/dental/mental problems. - Defining the scope of each agency's Medicaid service in relation to other services. - Working with Medicaid resources, such as the Medicaid agency and Medicaid managed care plans, to make good faith efforts to locate and develop health services referral relationships. - Working with the Medicaid agency to identify, recruit and promote the enrollment of potential Medicaid providers.
+- Identifying gaps or duplication of medical/dental/mental services to individuals and developing strategies to improve the delivery and coordination of these services. - Developing strategies to assess or increase the capacity of medical/dental/mental health programs. - Monitoring the medical/dental/mental health delivery systems. - Developing procedures for tracking families' requests for assistance with medical/dental/mental services and providers, including Medicaid. - Evaluating the need for medical/dental/mental services in relation to specific populations or geographic areas. - Analyzing Medicaid data related to a specific program, population, or geographic area. - Working with other agencies and/or providers that provide medical/dental/mental services to improve the coordination and delivery of services, to expand access to specific populations of Medicaid eligible individuals, and to increase provider participation and improve provider relations. - Working with other agencies and/or providers to improve collaboration around the early identification of medical/dental/mental problems. - Developing strategies to assess or increase the cost effectiveness of medical/dental/mental health programs. - Defining the scope of each agency's Medicaid service in relation to other services. - Working with Medicaid resources, such as the Medicaid agency and Medicaid managed care plans, to make good faith efforts to locate and develop health services referral relationships. - Developing advisory or work groups of health professionals to provide consultation and advice regarding the prevalence and prevention of severe maternal morbidity and mortality. - Working with the Medicaid agency to identify, recruit and promote the enrollment of potential Medicaid providers.